-We have finally arrived and began to settle in to our new life in Bali.
+We have finally arrived and begun to settle into our new life in Bali.
 For just the first two months we are staying at the Bali T House Klod (there is another compound just down the road called Kaja), located in the village of Lodtunduh just a short drive south from Ubud town centre.
 There are quite a few villas in this group, we have the only 3 bedroom one that was suitable for our family.

 In front of our villa is a great pool, with a shallow kids section perfect for Jetson and Casper.
 We are in it every day.
 Already Olive has become more adventurous and becoming a better swimmer.